FuDesign2008/MarkdownViewer.vim/README.md

 PreviewMarkdown.vim
 ===================

-Preview the markdown file with installed app.
+Providing command `:PreviewMarkdown` to preview the markdown file with installed app.

+##Config Options
 You can config `g:markdown_preview_app` in `.vimrc`.
-For example, we config Mou.app to preview markdown on Mac OS X.
+For example, we config `/Applications/Mou.app` to preview markdown on Mac OS X.

 ```vim
 let g:markdown_preview_app = '/Applications/Mou.app'